chop-dbhi/redcap-repeat/README.md

 ## Custom Datatypes - Specify commonly used field types in one line
 Instead of manually creating multiple RedCap&trade; fields to capture data for what is ultimately a single discrete value, use a custom type, and let this script do all the hard work.
+A list of all available custom datatypes can be found on the [wiki](https://github.com/cbmi/redcap-repeat/wiki/Custom-Types).
 Let's see a few examples.

 ### Minimum and Maximum